 “This way, our Province took its rank in the Order.
 Since none of our priests was in the Chapter to deal with this matter, his lordship don friar Bartolomé de Las Casas who was present, became the lawyer, as the father of all Indies and of our province in particular, and the province can be considered as his daughter, since he himself brought twice the priests who founded it.”
 (Antonio de Remesal, Historía general de las Indias occidentales y particular de la gobernación de Chiapa y Guatemala, book 9, chapter 6, translated by Chantal Burns)

-In the vast areas of the province, one hundred Dominican monks were responsible for evangelizing and tend to several millions Indians.
+In the vast areas of the province, one hundred Dominican friars were responsible for evangelizing and tend to several millions Indians.